ryan-mcclue/musings/rage-against-the-machine.md

 The distinction between new as in fashion and new as in forward progress can be overlooked in tech.
 Unfortunately, most is the former

+Despite Wayland (and Mir) being far more sane (merging display server and client into one), still not fully supported

+Being able to sift through low-quality tech news essential, e.g. almost every week a new database library